-Learn more about the goddess, her story, and the mythology surrounding her before you visit the Acropolis of Athens, where she is takes her place besides Athena.
+Learn more about the goddess, her story, and the mythology surrounding her before you visit the Acropolis of Athens, where she takes her place beside Athena.

 Nike's Family Life

 Nike had no consort or children.
 She did have three brothers - Zelos (rivalry), Kratos (strength) and Bia (force).
 She and her siblings were close companions of Zeus.
 According to myth, Nike's mother Styx brought her children to Zeus when the god was assembling allies for the battle against the Titans.